-At SciStarter and Science for Citizens, our top priority is protecting our users' privacy.
+At SciStarter, our top priority is protecting our users' privacy.
 Therefore, we have adopted the following policy to advise you of our use of your personal information.
 This policy describes what types of information we gather about you, how we use it, and under what circumstances we disclose it to third parties.

 I. CATEGORIES OF INFORMATION WE COLLECT: